 G Land Opening Hours

-Since G-land is located in Alas Purwo.
-To enter the beach area, visitors will have to pass the national park entrance gate.
+Since G-land is part of Alas Purwo National Park.
+To explore the beach area, visitors will have to pass the national park entrance gate.
 The ticket counter of the national park’s open from 8 AM to 4 PM.